TPieplow/Work-sample/README.md

 # Work sample - extracting an element value from an XML file

 ## Update!!
 * I added this snippet to notify the user if element doesnt contain a value, I feel a bit foolish since the solution was actually quite simple.
 I attempted to implement it within both characters-method and endElement-method, but without success.
-However I then realized (during a show) that this gets the job done.
+However I then realized (during a shower) that this gets the job done.

 ```python
 if handler.target_text.strip() == "" or None: